 - Must have a demonstrated interest in integrating palliative and supportive care into his/her institution.
 This may be shown by attending courses on the topic, participating in related clinical activities, etc. (IDEA-PC Applicants Only)

-All applications must be submitted in accordance to the requirements and instructions of the International Development and Education Award (IDEA) Request for Applications and the IDEA-PC Request for Applications.
+All applications must be submitted in accordance to the requirements and instructions of the International Development and Education Award (IDEA) and IDEA-PC Request for Applications.
 All application materials must be in English and must be submitted through the Application Portal.
 Paper applications or applications sent by e-mail or fax will not be accepted.

-For IDEA and IDEA-PC eligibility and application questions, please contact email@example.com.
+For IDEA and IDEA-PC eligibility and application questions, please contact the IDEA team.

 The International Development and Education Awards are supported by: